floeplala/daikin-mqtt/README.md

 ### Install as a Service

 ### Wishlist:
-- support for multiple airconditioners (although i have only one myself)
+- Support for multiple airconditioners (although I have only one myself)
-- support for fan speed and fan direction (i have no need for setting this through mqtt)
+- Support for fan speed and fan direction (I have no need for setting this through mqtt)
-- support for retained messages
+- Support for retained messages